kajuberdut/RollerDerbyApp/frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 "Block Party" is a roller derby communication application.
-This application allows users to add their own board games to "My Board  Games list" after an account is created.
-This application can then be used to log plays of any board games in "My Board Games List".
-When logging a play, this application will automatically generate a score board based on the number of players the user selects.
-You can then track the scores of all players and save the match.

-After saving the match, the user can view all his board games based on total wins, losses, and games played.
-He can then click on a specific game to view the match details which include  scores for each player, win for each player, date played and emails of players.

-This web application is built with Python and Flask.
-It uses a free third party API (https://www.boardgameatlas.com/api/docs) that allows any user to search for board games.
-Board Game Mania uses the PostgreSQL database to store and save information.
+This application allows users to create a profile and update profile information with relevant derby information.

+After an account is created, a user is able to access all mixers and bouts by date or location.
+They are also able to create mixers and bouts and join the associated chats for those games.

+The user is also able to create a team which automatically creates a chat.
+If the user creates a team the user becomes the administrator for that team.
+If the user creates a team, the user can then invite other players to the team.
+After players accepts invites, the user can create a download an excel document with the team information.
+This will streamline information for events or tournaments.
+Users also can chat with other users.

+This web application is built with Python, Flask, and FastApi.

 This application is functional and ready to use.
 However, there are more features that I would like to continue integrating.
-One of these features is I would like a user to be able to access the total wins and losses of every player in any match they have competed in.
-I would also like a player to be able to sign up for the application with the email he has used to play.
-This would then automatically preload any games that he has played into his "games list" as well as all of the match details from his previous played games.
+I hope to make this the main platform for roller derby players.

 ## Features
 * Intuitive